CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.4.1 =
+2024-07-31
+[UPDATE] Improved and fixed synchronization with the latest version of Paid Memberships Pro.

 = 3.4.0 =
 2024-05-28